korentmaj/bitstamp_DI_analyst_Chlng_h234sdd/Task1/results.md

 - **Result**: Bitstamp's volume accounts for approximately **0.0061%** of the total market volume.

-### b.
-Addressable Market Share

-- **Definition**: Addressable Market Share is the percentage of Bitstamp's trading volume out of the total market volume on trading pairs that are available for trading on Bitstamp.
-- **Calculation**:
-  - **Bitstamp Trading Pairs**: Identify all unique trading pairs available on Bitstamp.
-  - **Addressable Market Volume**: The sum of trading volumes for these identified pairs across all exchanges.
-  - **Formula**: `Addressable Market Share = (Bitstamp Volume / Addressable Market Volume) * 100`

-- **Result**: Initially calculated as **0.0061%**.

-- **Potential Issue**: If the addressable market share is the same as the overall market share, it may indicate that the trading pairs on Bitstamp are not unique to Bitstamp and are traded similarly on other exchanges, or there was an error in calculating the addressable market volume.
-This metric should typically be higher than the overall market share since it only considers pairs where Bitstamp is actively trading.

 ### c.
 Market Coverage

 - **Definition**: Market Coverage is the percentage of the total market volume that is generated on base assets supported by Bitstamp.